marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 ## Step 1: Bastion Server
 <button onclick="location.href='../../Supporting-Software/Bastion/'" class="custom-btn btn-7">Create Bastion Steps</button>

-  <b>*** If  you do not have a bastion, above button/link will walk you thru the process to create a Linux bastion server.</b>
+  <b>*** If  you do not have a bastion, above button/link will walk you through the process to create a Linux bastion server.</b>

 ## Step 2: Install Daffy

-Log into your Bastion Machine (as root) and run the following command to download the latest Daffy Scripts.
+Log into your Bastion Machine (as root) and run the following command to download the latest Daffy Scripts:

 ```console
 wget http://get.daffy-installer.com/download-scripts/daffy-init.sh; chmod 777 daffy-init.sh;./daffy-init.sh